dendrite-systems/dendrite-python-sdk/README.md

 # dendrite-python-sdk

 This project is in it's infancy and has been built quickly to allow for fast iteration.
-Contribution from more seasoned open source experts would be much appreciated!
+Contribution from more seasoned open source pros would be much appreciated!

 ## Installation: